Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 **Response**

+Status `200 OK`:

-The response is the verified 160-bit address as an `H160`.
+The request was successful, the response is the authenticated 160-bit address as an `H160`.

 ```protobuf
 message H160 {
 }

 ```

 ## RFQ service

-The RFQ (Request for Quote) Service in Valorem Trade API allows authenticated takers to request quotes from makers, for those makers to respond with signed offers, and for those traders to receive those signed offers for executing trades on the Seaport smart contracts.
+The RFQ (Request for Quote) service of the Valorem Trade API allows authenticated takers to request quotes from makers, for those makers to respond with signed offers, and for those traders to receive those signed offers for executing trades on the Seaport smart contracts.
+It acts as a peer-to-peer signature relay.

 ```protobuf
 service RFQ {